Department of History

 History majors wishing to concentrate in the history of science need not meet the departmental prerequisites or distribution requirements.
 But they must take 10 courses that satisfy the following pattern of requirements (note: an asterisk indicates a one-time-only topic or course):

-- Four of the following courses (With the permission of the departmental representative, one of these courses may be replaced by a cognate course from another department, for example, in philosophy or sociology of science.):
+- Four of the following courses (With the permission of the director of undergraduate studies, one of these courses may be replaced by a cognate course from another department, for example, in philosophy or sociology of science.):

 - *277 Technology and Society (see EGR 277)